No Compost Required: Instantly Fertilize Plants With These 3 Kitchen Scraps

 What is composting of waste?

-The recycling and decomposition of food scraps and organic material at home into rich soil fertilizer is known as composting of waste.
+The recycling and decomposition of food scraps and organic matter at home into rich soil fertilizer is known as composting of waste.
 Composting reduces the emission of harmful methane sources in the environment and excessive dumping in landfills.

 How do you make organic fertilizer from kitchen waste?